Oppai-Dragon/bot/README.md

    - repeatMsg: this is a message that is sent in response to the /repeat command.
    - helpMsg: this is a message that is sent in response to the /help command.
 4. logLevel: during the execution of the program, on the passage of key and not only moments, logs will be sent to the console.
 Only 4 levels: DEBUG, INFO, WARNING, ERROR.
-   - DEBUG is the most insignificant.
+   - debug is the most insignificant.
-   - INFO - reports on key points.
+   - infog - reports on key points.
-   - WARNING - warns of possible errors.
+   - warning - warns of possible errors.
-   - ERROR - indicates a critical error, which prevents further execution.
-DEBUG < INFO < WARNING < ERROR.
+   - error - indicates a critical error, which prevents further execution. debug < infog < warning < error.
 Thus, by entering a certain level of logging into the value of the "logLevel" field, the application will send logs whose level is either equal to or higher than the specified level.

 #### Vk Bot